AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 Before jumping into the actual analysis, I discovered some skewness in the data, and it can’t be fixed without dividing the data into multiple parts and analyzing each part separately.
 First, I’m gonna divide the dataset for two different seasons, ‘SUMMER’ and ‘WINTER’, and then I’m gonna divide these two parts again into two more parts.
 One for males and the other for females.
 So I have 4 new tables.

-- Summer Male
+- **Summer Male**
-- Summer Female
+- **Summer Female**
-- Winter Male
+- **Winter Male**
-- Winter Female
+- **Winter Female**

-While performing EDA(Exploratory Data Analysis), I found that the Event column correlates with the Sex column.
-If the Event name contains the word “Men’s”, the Sex column value is ‘M’, indicating a Male, Likewise, if the Event name contains the word “Women’s” then the Sex column value is ‘F’ indicating a Female, which is a usual thing.
-But some Event names do not contain either, but rather contains a common word ‘Mixed’ across the column.
+While performing **EDA**(Exploratory Data Analysis), I found that the `event` column correlates with the `sex` column.
+If the Event name contains the word “**Men’s**”, the `sex` column value is ‘**M**’, indicating a Male.
+Likewise, if the Event name contains the word “**Women’s**”, the `sex` column value is ‘**F**’, indicating a Female; it is a usual thing.
+But some Event names do not contain either, instead  contains a common word ‘**Mixed**’ across the column.

-This indicates that the sport is for both ‘Male’ & ‘Female’, and most of these sports have double participants where one of them is a ‘Male’ and the other is a ‘Female’.
+This indicates that the sport is for both ‘**Male**’ & ‘**Female**’, and most of these sports have double participants where one of them is a ‘Male’ and the other is a ‘Female’.
 Therefore, these events can’t be considered specific to Sex, nor can they be analyzed by including these records in the 4 tables I mentioned earlier, because those 4 tables are gender specific.
 That's why I analyzed these Mixed events separately, and they are described at the very end of the project.

-- 1. Which Country has won the highest Number of Medals?
+**1. Which Countries have won the highest Number of Medals?**
-	This can give a clear idea of country rankings based on their Medal winnings in various sports.
+  - **1.1.** This can provide a clear idea of countries' rankings based on their Medal winnings in various sports.
-	This can give a demonstration of which countries are better at sports.
+  - **1.2.** This can demonstrate which countries excel in sports.

 To answer these questions, I used a method to rank countries by their medals.
-If two countries have the same number of medals, we need a way to decide who is higher or lower.
-We can’t rank them by number alone, because medals have different types: Bronze, Silver, and Gold.
-For example, a country with 10 Gold medals is higher than a country with 10 Bronze medals, though they have the same total number of medals.
+If two countries have the same number of medals, we need a way to decide which one is better than the other.
+We can’t rank them by numbers alone, because medals have different types: **Bronze**, **Silver**, and **Gold**.
+For example, a country with **10 Gold medals** is higher than a country with **10 Bronze medals**, though they have the same total number of medals.

 ## Medal Points Explained :

 I ranked countries by their medals in different sports using the Medal Points Method.
 Each medal point is worth one set of medals, which has one gold 🥇, one silver 🥈, and one bronze 🥉 medal.
-A set of medals is worth 6 points, the points are calculated based on the values below.
+A set of medals is worth 6 points.
+The points are calculated based on the values below.

 1 Gold Medal   🥇= 3 points
 1 Silver Medal 🥈= 2 points
 1 Bronze Medal 🥉= 1 point

-For example, If a country has won 10 Gold Medals, 15 Silver Medals and  20 Bronze Medals then its total Medal points would be ->
+For instance, if a country has won 10 Gold Medals, 15 Silver Medals, and 20 Bronze Medals, then its total Medal points would be ->
 				((10*3)+(15*2)+(20*1))/6
 				= 13.33 ≈ 13
-1.1.1. country rankings based on their Medal winnings in various sports:
+**1.1.
+Country rankings based on their Medal winnings in various sports:**
-		Top 10 countries with the highest number of Medal Points.

 [img] | [img]
 ------|------
 [img] | [img]

-To view the full list in spreadsheets, click here
+_To view the full list in spreadsheets, click here_

-1.1.2.
-Demonstration of which countries are better at sports(based on Medal Points Ranking).
+**1.2.
+Demonstration of which countries are better at sports(based on Medal Points Ranking).**

-As you might have noticed in the earlier slide that three countries were common across all the result sets.
-They are: the USA, Russia, and Germany.
-Therefore, we can easily recognize them as the best performing country in Olympic history.
+You might have noticed in the earlier images that three countries were common across all the result sets.
+They are: the **USA**, **Russia**, and **Germany**.
+Therefore, we can easily recognize them as the best-performing country in Olympic history.
 Besides them, there are a few countries that have a significant number of wins in their Olympic career.
-Among them are the UK, Italy, and France.
+Among them are the **UK**, **Italy**, and **France**.
 I ranked them based on their total Medal Points by combining all the result sets we have seen earlier.

 [img]

-To see the full list in spreadsheets, click here
+_To see the full list in spreadsheets, click here_

-- 2. What Sports are most popular?
+**2. What Sports are most popular?**
-	2.1.
-In each country
+  - **2.1.** In each country?
-	2.2.
-Of all time
+  - **2.2.** Of all time?

-In this scenario participation rate is the criterion for determining the popularity of a sport.
+In this scenario, participation rate is the criterion for determining the popularity of a sport.
 That means the more people participate in a sport, the more popular it is.

-2.2.1.
-Sports popularity in Different countries.
+**2.1.
+Sports popularity in Different countries.**

 [img] (on the left) | 	Country: Name of the countries.